nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Colloidal:** Pertaining to or characteristic of colloids, especially in reference to the physical chemistry of dispersions.

-### Expanded Definition and Usage\nNanocolloids are pivotal in advancing technologies that require precise control over particle size and distribution.
+### Expanded Definition and Usage:
+Nanocolloids are pivotal in advancing technologies that require precise control over particle size and distribution.
 In biomedical applications, nanocolloids improve the bioavailability and targeted delivery of drugs, enhancing therapeutic effects while reducing side effects.
 In environmental technologies, they provide effective solutions for capturing pollutants and toxins at a nanoscale level, offering high efficiency and selectivity.
 Additionally, in materials engineering, nanocolloids contribute to the development of innovative coatings, films, and composites with enhanced mechanical, thermal, or electrical properties.